Step 3

 Sponsors are a success, for example.

-Yes, this is practical!
+Yes, this is a practical way of life!

 Second Thought

-I have a "new Employer. "
+The Big Book states that I have a "new Employer."

 "We had a new Employer.